PrivateSky/apihub/README.md

 # pskcommunication
 privatesky module that enables comunication (files transfer, notifications) between nodes

-How to use:
+## How to use

-  git clone repo into PrivateSky module folder run bin/startPubSubNode.js
+	git clone repo into PrivateSky module folder

+	run bin/startPubSubNode.js